vlad-timotei/translate.wp.tests/README.md

 # translate.wp.tests
 Opens and close all types of pages from translate.w.org

-Usage: test translate.w.org extensions that will capture any errors.
+Usage: test translate.w.org extensions that will capture any errors in their log.